shervinea/cheatsheet-translation/tr/recurrent-neural-networks.md

 <br>

-**85. Attention model ?
-This model allows an RNN to pay attention to specific parts of the input that is considered as being important, which improves the performance of the resulting model in practice.
-By noting ?<t,t'> the amount of attention that the output y<t> should pay to the activation a<t'> and c<t> the context at time t, we have:**
+**85. Attention model ― This model allows an RNN to pay attention to specific parts of the input that is considered as being important, which improves the performance of the resulting model in practice.
+By noting α<t,t′> the amount of attention that the output y should pay to the activation a<t′> and c the context at time t, we have:**

-&#10230; Dikkat modeli ?
-Bu model, bir RNN'de girişin önemli olduğu düşünülen belirli kısımlarına dikkat etmesine olanak sağlar,sonuçta ortaya çıkan modelin pratikteki performansını arttırır.
+&#10230; Dikkat modeli ― Bu model, bir RNN'de girişin önemli olduğu düşünülen belirli kısımlarına dikkat etmesine olanak sağlar,sonuçta ortaya çıkan modelin pratikteki performansını arttırır.

 <br>